What does it cost to build a granny flat?

 - How can you finance a granny flat?

-- How can I find out if I can put a granny flat on my property?
+- Can I put a granny flat on my property?

 - Do I need council approval to build a granny flat?